Priya78644/SchoolWeb/README.md

-You can see project pn clicking on this link
+You can see project live clicking on this link

 https://school-web-page.netlify.app